-I swear for my ovaries (if nothing else) this compares to listening to meditation music or Whale noise’s or the sound of gentle rain against a window.
+I swear for my ovaries (if nothing else) this compares to listening to meditation music or Whale noises or the sound of gentle rain against a window.
 I love the sound of my child breathing.
-With some quiet murmuring in their sleep thrown in is just blissful.
+With some quiet murmuring in their sleep thrown in is just bliss.

 2.The smell of your child after a bath.

-I mean, the smell of my youngest child in general is pretty awesome, I don’t know what it is but even after running around in the sun sweating all day, I could just bury my nose in her neck and take a big old sniff.
+I mean, the smell of my child, in general, is pretty awesome, I don’t know what it is but even after running around in the sun sweating all day, I could just bury my nose in her neck and take a big old sniff.
 Except for when she has a sh*tty nappy of course.

-When their fresh out of a bath and in a clean pair of pyjamas – there is no better smell in the world.
+When she’s fresh out of a bath and in a clean pair of pyjamas – there is no better smell in the world.

 3. Being a security blanket.

-Most of the time the kids are pushing me away.
-But when they’ve taken a bit of tumble or don’t like the look of a stranger or just feeling under the weather, there is no better feeling when all they want is their mummy in those moments.
+Most of the time my child is pushing me away.
+But when she’s taken a bit of tumble or didn’t like the look of a stranger or just feeling under the weather, there is no better feeling when all she wants is her mummy in those moments.

-I can’t even bare to think about something happening to me which meant leaving them with no mummy to run to in moments of being scared or unsure.
+I can’t even bear to think about something happening to me which meant leaving her with no mummy to run to in moments of being scared or unsure.
 Honestly, the thought makes me feel sick.

-4. Watching them figure things out on their own.
+4. Watching her figure things out on her own.

 My little monster is nearly two and she’s been doing this for a while.
-She will sit on her own for 15 minutes (ish) at a time playing with a jig saw or a shape sorter or even an empty tub she can put things in and put the lid back on (it really is the simple things).
+She will sit on her own for 15 minutes (ish) at a time playing with a jigsaw or a shape sorter or even an empty tub she can put things in and put the lid back on (it really is the simple things).
 All the while I can see the cogs turning in her brain and it’s fascinating to watch.
-Knowing that everything she is doing is creating more of those synaps-thingy’s (she doesn’t get her brains from me) in her brain is amazing.
-The same goes for the big monster, when she’s doing homework and figures something out on her own that I genuinely thought she would need help with fills me with so much pride.
+Knowing that everything she is doing is creating more of those all-important synapses (she doesn’t get her brains from me) in her brain is amazing.

-Grow brains, Grow!
-(They will become brain surgeons)
+Grow brain, Grow!
+(She will become a brain surgeon)